 This option would make this part of Evans Bay Parade better for people walking and biking.
-It would connect the eastern biking connection from the city through to the proposed bike paths on Rongotai Road, including the proposed two-way path around the bays, and the new paths being built on Cobham Drive.
+It would connect the eastern biking connection from the city through to new bike paths soon to go in on Rongotai Road, the two-way path to be built around Evans Bay, and the new paths being constructed on Cobham Drive.

 - The existing shared path on the St Patrick’s College side, between Cobham Drive and Kemp Street, would be widened to create a designated 2.5m-wide footpath and a 2.5m-wide two-way bike path.
 There would be a 1m-wide buffer between the bike path and the road.

 - This would continue along Evans Bay Parade between Kemp Street and Kilbirnie Crescent except the footpath would be slightly narrower (2m wide).

 - Along this part of Evans Bay Parade (section 1), there would be 72 car parks in total (reduced from the 88 currently provided).
 57 of these car parks would be on the Kilbirnie Park side (reduced from the 65 spaces currently provided).
 There would be 15 spaces on the St Patrick’s College side (reduced from the 23 spaces currently provided).

 - Off-peak parking in the bus bays outside St Patrick’s College would be retained.